 Description

-Mela Rossa Cuneo PGI is a fresh apple deriving from the Red Delicious, Gala, Fuji and Braeburn varieties, with compact and juicy flesh.
+Mela Rossa Cuneo PGI is a fresh apple with compact, juicy pulp, deriving from the Red Delicious, Gala, Fuji and Braeburn varieties.

 Production Area